almostengr/cookbook/lunch_dinner/whole_baked_chicken.md

 * Lemon pepper seasoning (or another seasoning of your choosing)

 ## Tools
-* oven at 400 degrees F
+* Pre-heated oven at 400 degrees F (205 degrees C)
-* roasting pan or cast iron skillet
+* Roasting pan or cast iron skillet
-* refrigerator
+* Refrigerator

 ## Directions
 * Wash the chicken inside and out.
 Remove all the internal organs.